AmeeQAQ/RRW/README.md

 ## Known limitations/future upgrades
 This package is functional but still early in development.
 Thus, compatibility errors and unexpected bugs may come up the more the package is used.
 For now, some of its limitations are:
-- No Wayland support (script uses xrandr for screen mngmnt).
+- ~No Wayland support (script uses xrandr for screen mngmnt).~ See [Wayland support](#wayland-support)
-- ~Refresh rate only gets lowered to 60~ Most monitors can't go lower than 60 Hz, and if they can, it probably doesn't matter for games that are locked at 30 FPS, which would be the other use case for this script.
+- ~Refresh rate only gets lowered to 60.~ Most monitors can't go lower than 60 Hz, and if they can, it probably doesn't matter for games that are locked at 30 FPS, which would be the other use case for this script.
 - Untested with multiple displays.

 All of them will, hopefully, be addressed in the near future.

+Some planned upgrades are:
+- [ ] Online/offline game database to map game name to process name (would be used by games.json).